← Back to Blog

 Four countries, four trajectories

-Spain — the showcase
+Spain — the clearest case

-Greece — convergence by the bottom
+Greece — convergence from above

 France — the steady reference

-Germany — the warning sign
+Germany — the outlier

 Share of hours below 1 €/MWh